The Encyclopedia of American Songs and Musicals

 So, welcome in the "thirties".

 8 Most musicals provided a special place to chorus girls.
-Trailers moreover never fail to insist on their number and their beauty to attract the audience.
+Trailers moreover never fail to insist on their number and their beauty to draw the audience in.
 42nd Street is no exception to the rule.
 The presence of dancers is even its best promotional tool.
 There is no doubt that the dance routines and the motion of the camera, such as designed by the master of the genre Busby Berkeley, reach a kind of climax in the way to emphasize the gorgeous look of the " most beautiful girls in Hollywood ".
 Hence sometimes ambiguity viewer-voyeur which, anyway, will find its conclusion in 1934 by the implementation of the Hays Code and the requirement for respecting on the screen of a prudish strictness .

 October 6, 1927, The Jazz Singer starring Al Jolson is released in New York.
 It is about the first talking film.
 The death of silent movies will soon be consumed.